ST. JOHN LUTHERAN CHURCH

 Evangelical Lutheran Church in America.
 The ELCA is the largest Lutheran denomination in the U.S. with over 4 million members.
 Churchwide offices are located in Chicago and the ELCA is currently led by Presiding Bishop Elizabeth Eaton.
 There are 160 ELCA member churches in the Southeastern Pa.
 Synod

-, headquartered at the Lutheran Theological Seminary at Philadelphia (Mt.
-Airy), and currently led by Bishop Patricia Ann Curtis Davenport.
+, headquartered at United Lutheran Seminary (Mt.
+Airy), and currently led by Bishop Bryan Penman.

 Picture